torvalds/linux/Documentation/networking/arcnet-hardware.rst

     arcnet-hardware file.

 This is a 90C26 based card.
-Its configuration seems similar to the SMC PC100, but has some additional jumpers I don't know the meaning of.
+Its configuration seems similar to the SMC PC100, but has some additional jumpers I don't kanalw the meaning of.

 ::